maddy2308/cleverdevices/README.md

 # cleverdevices

-This was a dev challeneg and is the first commit for the same.
+This was a dev challenge and is the first commit for the same.